ivan-belyaev/ParkyWeb/README.md

 Admin can create national parks or add trails to national parks.
 New user will be with role User

-API needs bearer token for authorizations
+API needs JWT for authorizations